zac-heisey/team-business/_pages/box.md

 ### APPLICATION BACK TO THE BUSINESS

-All the learning can then be applied to real challenges in the business, using the value-chain as the foundation for applied learning process.
+All the learning can then be applied to real challenges in the business, using the value-chain as the foundation for making business changes with bottom-line impact.

 ### PROGRAM SIZE